SModelS/smodels/docs/manual/source/RunningSModelS.rst

 * *database*: allows for selection of a subset of :ref:`experimental results <ExpResult>` from the |database|

   * **path**: the absolute (or relative) path to the :ref:`database <databaseStruct>`.
 The user can supply either the directory name of the database, or the path to the :ref:`pickle file <databasePickle>`.
 Since v1.1.3, also http addresses may be given, e.g. http://smodels.hephy.at/database/official113.
-See `Databases <http://smodels.hephy.at/wiki/Databases>`_ for a list.
+See `Databases <http://smodels.hephy.at/wiki/Databases>`_ for a list of public database versions.
   * **analyses** (list of results): set to ['all'] to use all available results.
 If a list of :ref:`experimental analyses <ExpResult>` is given, only these will be used.
 For instance, setting analyses = CMS-PAS-SUS-13-008,ATLAS-CONF-2013-024 will only use the |results| from `CMS-PAS-SUS-13-008 <https://twiki.cern.ch/twiki/bin/view/CMSPublic/PhysicsResultsSUS13008>`_